mpt1002/practica-dms-2020-2021/components/dms2021sensor/README.md

 ## Running the service

-Just run `dms2021sensor` as any other program.
+As only sensor1 is implemented, it can only be executed throught the command `dms2021sensor1` as any other program.

-## REST API specification
+## REST API specification for sensor1

 This service exposes a REST API so other services/applications can interact with it.